gizi-wise/gizi-wise-backend/readmes/recipes.md

 }
 ```

-### The different between list of recipes and get an recipe
+### The different between list of recipes and get a recipe

-The different between list of recipes and get an recipe is that list of recipes doesn't have `ingredients` and `instructions` field, while get an recipe has them.
+The different between list of recipes and get a recipe is that list of recipes doesn't have `ingredients` and `instructions` field, while get an recipe has them.

 ### Possible Errors & status codes: